Our Research Themes:

 - Effective design of solid process units

-- Liquid coating of particles;
+Liquid coating of particles

 - Liquid coating mechanisms via contact spreading in fluidised beds